pgaskin/NickelTC/README.md

 ### Versioning
 The docker images will be tagged with a version in the form `<major>`, `<major>.<minor>`, `<major>.<minor>.<commit-sha>.<build-number>` and will be released on a rolling basis.

 Note that there is not a `latest` tag, so you must choose a versioned one.
+In general, you should choose a tag in the form `<major>.<minor>`, as the `<major>.<minor>.<commit-sha>.<build-number>` ones may be deleted at any time, and the `<major>` ones may break your build at some point in the future.

+There are also builds of each commit available in the `nickeltc-git` image, but these should be only used temporarily or for testing.
+To reference the latest commit on a branch, use the branch name as the tag.

 Major versions will be incremented manually when:
 - The path to the toolchain or an important tool changes.